 Then we installed the flooring by stainless steel fender washers and very long-coated screws.

 We found these buildings up in South Dakota and the only way they sell them is rent to own as that is how they get their money is on the interest made.

-We personally didn’t want to spend the time to make them ourselves and it was becoming fall 2018 so we just bought them and revamped them to our liking.
+We personally didn’t want to spend the time to make framing ourselves and it was becoming fall 2018 so we just bought them and revamped them to our liking.